If you have crooked teeth and are considering an intervention to help straighten them, Invisalign might be high up on your list of solutions.

 What Next After the Consultation?

-After your consultation and you and your doctor have agreed to proceed with Invisalign, your dentist will schedule another appointment for you.
-Your second appointment will often be once your custom aligners have been sent to the doctor’s office.
+After your consultation and you and your orthodontist have agreed to proceed with Invisalign, your orthodontist will schedule another appointment for you.
+Your second appointment will often be once your custom aligners are ready to be used!

-Depending on how advanced your teeth misalignment is, you’ll need attachments to help align your teeth more effectively.
+Depending on how advanced your teeth misalignment is, you might need attachments to help align your teeth more effectively.
 The good news is that Invisalign attachments are made to blend in with your natural teeth and the aligner.

-Once the doctor sets your aligners in place, you’ll be good to go and they’ll last you up to 8 weeks before you need a replacement.
+Once your orthodontist sets your aligners in place, you’ll be good to go.

 What You Need to Know After Getting Your Aligners